DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 Jalen Xing (jalenx2)\
 David Lin (davidl16)

+## Files and algorithms
+We organized our important files into two main folders, src and tests.<br /><br />

+`src/parseInput.cpp`: Implementation of dataset parsing.
+Creates an adjacency list representation of airports using the `routes` dataset and a map of each airport to their latitude/longitude coordinates using the `data` dataset.

+`src/utils.cpp`: Parsing helper functions.

+`src/bfs.cpp`: Implementation of BFS traversal, DFS traversal, and finding a Euler path.
+The BFS algorithm returns a vector of airport codes in the order they were traversed to.
+The Euler's path algorithm utilizes this BFS path to determine if a Euler circuit exists.
+If it does, DFS is used to find the exact path.

+`src/WeightedGraph.cpp`: Implementation of Dijksta's Algorithm to find the shortest path between two nodes.
+A weighted graph is first constructed using the adjacency list and data map created using functions from `parseInput.cpp`.
+This weighted graph is represented using a nested map structure, where weights are the distance calculated between two airports in kilometers.
+Dijkstra's Algorithm uses this weighted graph to find the shortest path of airports to get from A to B, and returns this path as a vector of airport codes.

 ## Testing and running our program
 Begin by cloning our repository into the CS225 default Docker container with this : <br />
 ```git clone https://github.com/DhruvaD1/CS225_Final_Project_OpenFlights.git```